 Hands on Approaches offers periodic continuing education courses for professional therapists and educators.
 Our courses are accredited by the American Occupational Therapy Association, the American Speech-Language-Hearing Association (ASHA), and the New York State Education Department’s State Board of Physical Therapy.

-This course will be given by Leah Kuypers, MA Ed., OTR/L, the originator of the Zones of Regulation concept.
+This course will be given by Michelle Garcia Winner, M.A., CCC-SLP, the originator of the Social Thinking methodology.